open/close all folders

 - The Prankster: He constantly tries to make fun of either interns or his friend, Kupitman.
 To name just one specific example, every year on a day of anniversary of his and Kupitman's friendship's start, he gifts him with some booby trapped presents.

 - Secret Relationship: With Kisegach in early episodes, because they try to hide this from Gleb (who has mutual hatred with Bykov).
 It didn't take long for him to find out anyway (he reacted just as they feared, but eventually calmed down and leaved them alone), though it take some time for them to cease hiding this from everyone else.

 - Sink-or-Swim Mentor: Usually, if he drops new task on you, you must figure out what to do by yourself (even if patient outright rejects you on the spot).
 Those who fails, would serve night shift as punishment.
 At times one may wonder what exactly his purpose in interns' education is.

 - Speech Impediment: Like his actor, Bykov has Rhotacism, which makes him unable to pronounce letter "R".
 This is usually played for laughs (even Bykov himself makes fun at this sometimes).

 - Stealth Insult: Inverted.
-His insults anything but "stealth"; however, his compliments are often masked as yet another insult, though everyone instantly recognises them for what they are.
+His insults are anything but "stealth"; his compliments, however, are often masked as yet another insult, though everyone instantly recognises them for what they are.

 - Tragic Keepsake: Why he calls his ficus "Igor" and cares about him so much?
 Because it is named after first patient he lost; he received Igor as a gift from their pathologist.
-Though original Igor long gone, he keeps calling new ones the same name.
+Though original Igor long gone, he keeps brining new ones, calling each one "Igor".

 - Troll: He trolls everyone, from his interns to his best friend to his Love Interest.
 Sometimes they troll back.